multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 but not yet in the in-memory kernel file system cache.
 As a result, there will be an impact on start-up performance, since the files have to be loaded from (local) disk first.

-This is a fairly likely scenario, especially if the CernVM-FS client cache if sufficiently large to cover typical workloads being run &ndash; whether that's feasible or not depends a lot on the workload mix.
+This is a fairly likely scenario, especially if the CernVM-FS client cache is sufficiently large to cover typical workloads being run &ndash; whether that's feasible or not depends a lot on the workload mix.

 To evaluate start-up performance in this scenario, we: